V-HAB/V-HAB/README.md

 ### To create a new simulation project: ###

-* go to GITlab and create a new project (assuming your username is `bob` and your project is `spacestation`).
+* Go to the Gitlab server at `steps.lrt.mw.tum.de` and create a new project.
+The following points assume your username is `bobo` and your project is called `spacestation`.
-* create a new directory locally inside the bootstrapping package: `user/+bob/+spacestation` (i.e. `{steps}/user/+{username}/+{project}`)
+* Create a local directory inside the STEPS `user` folder with your username preceeded by a plus sign, e.g. `user/+bobo`.
+Inside that directory create another one with your project name also prefixed by a `+`, e.g. `user/+bobo/+spacestation`.
+I.e. the pattern is `{steps-base}/user/+{username}/+{projectname}`).
-* ONLY package directories, classes and functions can be included ONLY in a project directory, i.e. only in `/user/+bob/+spacestation`.
+* Put your project files (classes, functions) and folders (package directories) **only** into the project directory (e.g. in `user/+bobo/+spacestation`).
+Do **not** add any additional files like documents, papers, results, plots, etc. to the project directory.
+For results and plots, use the `data` directory in the STEPS base folder.
-* Copy the `main.m` file in the bootstrapping root dir to e.g. `main_bob_spacestation.m`, edit, execute.
-Has to reside within the bootstrapping directory.
-Your classes can be accessed with e.g. `bob.spacestation.myClass()`.
-Please note that your main file is intentionally not inside the repository, and will thusly not be backuped by the version control system.
+* Every system needs a `setup.m` that initializes a simulation in the project directory, e.g. `/user/+bobo/+spacestation/setup.m`.
+The simulation can then be started by executing `vhab.exec('bobo.spacestation.setup');` in the MATLAB console.
+Your classes can be accessed with e.g. `bobo.spacestation.myClass()`.
-* Use SourceTreeApp or the GIT console to initialize a GIT directory within `/user/+bob/+spacestation`.
-Add the remote repository (`steps.lrt.mw.tum.de:bob/spacestation.git`).
+* Use the SourceTree app or the GIT console to initialize a GIT directory within `/user/+bobo/+spacestation`.
+Add the remote repository (`steps.lrt.mw.tum.de:bobo/spacestation.git`).
 Commit & push.

 ### Commiting and pushing files to the repository ###